-The work here is suitable for individuals, couples or work teams.
-All confidential sessions are offered in person or via phone or Skype.
+This work is suitable for individuals, couples or work teams.
+All confidential sessions are offered in person or via phone or Zoom.

-Active psychotherapy is a spiritual practice that has much overlap with Buddhism.
-I want to offer psychotherapy to people who have a meditation practice and to those who are beginning meditation, the path of mindfulness and awareness training.
-Our sessions will be aided by Buddhist teachings and, hopefully, free from attachment to outcomes.
+Psychotherapy is a spiritual practice that has much overlap with Buddhism.
+I want to offer therapy to people who have a meditation practice and to those who are beginning meditation.
+Sessions will be seasoned with Buddhist teachings where appropriate.

 Much of the work that I would like to do with you involves contacting difficult and painful emotional content without defense and for a purpose other than psychological relief.